Paolo Leon: Main publications

 His theoretical work started with articles and a book in Italian which was later translated into English (Structural Change and Growth in Capitalism) and much appreciated by Joan Robinson: the main point it made was that a dynamic economy does not exhibit uniform profit rates, because sectors do not grow uniformly (due to Engel’s law and technical progress) and the capital needs of growing sectors necessarily imply higher profit rates than those of less dynamic sectors.

-Later, he published L’economia della domanda effettiva (The Economics of Effective Demand) to show that it was the economy as a whole that determined agents’ behavior, rather than the other way around, with reflections on how enterprises were influenced, in the division of their functions, by changes in the macroeconomy (the macrofoundations of microeconomics).
+Later, he published L’economia della domanda effettiva (The Economics of Effective Demand) to show that it was the economy as a whole that determined agents’ behavior, rather than the other way around, with reflections on how enterprises were influenced, in the division of their functions, by changes in the macroeconomy (the microfoundations of microeconomics).

 His latest work (Stato, Mercato e Collettività – The State, the Market and the Community) has tried to establish the nature of the State as the agent of society (or of the community).
 The idea that markets can substitute the government, by limiting its activities to minimal tasks (defense, justice, police) and that economic policies are useless, does not square with the macrofoundation of microeconomics: no expectation is so rational as to take account of Kahn and Leontief multipliers, all counterintuitive macroeconomic laws.